Kyleg142/localsage/README.md

 | Windows: | %localappdata%/LocalSage |

 ## Display Notes 🖥️
-Typing into the terminal while streaming is occurring will cause visual artifacting, since output is rendered directly into the main viewport rather than an alternate buffer.
-Avoid typing into the terminal window until streaming completes.
+Typing into the terminal while streaming is active may cause visual artifacting.
+Avoid typing until the current generation finishes.

-A monospaced Nerd font is **HIGHLY** recommended as well for a seamless experience.
+A monospaced Nerd font is **HIGHLY** recommended for a seamless experience.
 It ensures that Markdown, math, and icons all align well on-screen.
-The main prompt uses a cool Nerd font chevron.
+The main prompt uses a Nerd font chevron.
 If you want it to display correctly, **use a Nerd font**.

 ## Limitations 🛑
 Once the live panel group fills the terminal viewport, real-time rendering cannot continue due to terminal constraints.
 Rich.live displays an ellipsis at the bottom of the viewport to indicate that streaming continues.
 By default, the Response panel consumes the Reasoning panel to conserve space (toggleable with the `!consume` command).

 **This should only be an issue on large responses that consume over an entire viewport's worth of vertical space.**

 **Local Sage is text-only.** This limitation keeps Local Sage portable, lightweight, and backend-agnostic.
-Unlike text generation and file handling, methods for image generation and attachment vary between backends.
+Unlike text generation and file handling, the schema for image generation and attachment varies between backends.

 **NOTE:** Local Sage will only ever store one API key in your keychain.
-If you switch providers often, you will have swap your API key with `!key`.
+If you switch providers often, you will have to swap your API key with `!key`.

-## Under the Hood 🛠️
-At its core, Local Sage uses the **Rich** library combined with a custom math sanitizer to render live Markdown and readable in-line math.
-Chunk processing is frame-synchronized to the refresh rate of a rich.live display, meaning that the entire rendering process occurs on a customizable interval.
-Effectively a hand-rolled, lightweight, synchronized rendering engine running right in your terminal.

-No flickering, no race conditions, and no coroutine overhead.
-Just a smooth flow of rendered output.

-You can adjust the refresh rate using the `!rate` command (30 FPS by default).

-### Design Philosophy
-Local Sage abides by a **CLI-first** design philosophy.
-Configuration, interaction, and workflow are all bound to the command line.
-No GUI mimicry and no hidden layers.
+## Notes & Acknowledgements 🫵
+Local Sage’s math sanitizer does not attempt to fix broken LaTeX, and Rich’s Markdown parser cannot repair malformed Markdown.
+Please report rendering issues only if you’ve confirmed they originate from Local Sage’s math sanitizer.

+Local Sage is an **open-source, single-dev project** built purely for the love of the game.
+Please be kind!

 ## Versioning 🔧
 Version **1.0.0** is the fully 'finished' release, containing full CLI functionality.
 - **1.0.x** - Minor patches consisting of bug fixes and aesthetic tweaks.
 - **1.x.0** - Major patches consisting of feature expansions or necessary refactors.

-## Notes & Acknowledgements 🫵
-Local Sage’s math sanitizer doesn’t attempt to fix broken LaTeX, and Rich’s Markdown parser can’t repair malformed Markdown.
-Please report rendering issues only if you’ve confirmed they originate from Local Sage’s math sanitizer.

-Local Sage is an **open-source, single-dev project** built purely for the love of the game.
-Please be kind!

 ## License ⚖️
 Local Sage is released under the **MIT License**.